kentomisawa/donainvest/README.md

 ### KYC, AML/CFT, etc

 Due to the exemption of crypto-related licenses for project owners, it's not able for anonymous users to transfer or exchange tokens.
 Users have to get permission from regulated organizations.
 If any exchanges don't allow a user to exchange, the user may not able to get an investment return, but still, offering tokens are feasible without any licenses.
+Because that is completely the same as selling a dynamic pricing product.